Ezekiel 25 – Judgment on the Nations Near Judah

 The word of the LORD came to me, saying, “Son of man, set your face against the Ammonites, and prophesy against them.
 Say to the Ammonites, ‘Hear the word of the Lord GOD!
 Thus says the Lord GOD: “Because you said, ‘Aha!’ against My sanctuary when it was profaned, and against the land of Israel when it was desolate, and against the house of Judah when they went into captivity, indeed, therefore, I will deliver you as a possession to the men of the East, and they shall set their encampments among you and make their dwellings among you; they shall eat your fruit, and they shall drink your milk.
 And I will make Rabbah a stable for camels and Ammon a resting place for flocks.
 Then you shall know that I am the LORD.”

 a.
-Son of man, set your face against the Ammonites: This begins a new section of the book of Ezekiel, from chapters 25 through 32.
+Son of man, set your face against the Ammonites: This begins a new section of the book (Ezekiel 25-32).
 This section is concerned with the judgment of the nations surrounding Judah.
 God’s general message is that though He had a first and proper focus on the sins of His people, He had not forgotten, and would not neglect, the judgment of the pagan nations surrounding Judah and Jerusalem.

 i.
 In Ezekiel 24:26-27 the prophet announced a coming day when one who escaped the conquered Jerusalem would come to Babylon to tell the sad news that the siege that began (Ezekiel 24:1-2) was completed and the city was destroyed.
 The fulfillment of that promise is recorded in Ezekiel 33:21-22.
 In between, Ezekiel prophesied concerning the nations surrounding Israel.